The Story of Peter Fuller Rentals

 During his lifetime, Mr. Fuller also served as a member of the Massachusetts House of Representatives, a delegate to the 1916 Republican National Convention, and a United States Representative from Massachusetts from 1917 to 1921.
 He was the Governor of Massachusetts from 1925 to 1929.

-Our car and van rentals are available at two Boston-area locations, including Watertown and Waltham.
+Our car and van rentals are available at our Watertown, Ma location.
 We are truly a family-owned business with customers who we know by name.
 Peter Fuller is not just a car rental business but also the story of a family that continues to make history within Boston’s communities.